-My path of healing has come from a joy of moving and longing to feel good in my body, psyche and spirit.
+My path of healing has come from a joy of moving and desire to feel good in my body, psyche and spirit.
 While pursuing a professional dance career in my twenties I discovered how profoundly numb I was in my own body.
-With great serendipity, I discovered the practice of Continuum Movement, which initiated a process of softening and shedding years of aggregated guarding.
+With great serendipity and fortune, I discovered the practice of Continuum Movement.
+This initiated a process of softening and shedding years of aggregated guarding.
 As I was able to feel myself more, I increasingly gained self-knowledge and self-trust.
 I began to experience and relate to my environment through sensation rather than solely through my intellect.
 Through a series of Somatic Intuition classes, I learned to be open to words and images that arose in my mind during conversations with people.
 This exponentially heightened and refined my empathic and relational skills, while at the same time deepened my trust in my own sensibility.

 * Self-nurturance.
 Not only did I learn dietary nourishment for myself (one of the reasons my body had “crashed”), but I learned how much nourishment I needed for my spirit and psyche in all aspects of life.
 To nourish myself daily is an absolute necessity and I fiercely advocate nourishment for everyone I know.

 * The Healing Power of Imagination.
-I freed my imagination from the fetters of rational thinking: an imagination that once thrived when I was a child.
+I freed my imagination from the fetters of strict rational thinking, re-discovering an imagination that once thrived when I was a child.
 I imagined characters, settings and scenarios that bolstered and nourished me–creating a vital pathway of healing.

 Licenses & Certifications